Search

 Social Stories for Toddlers

 In the early stages of development, toddlers can start to learn about social interaction through simple stories.
-These narratives, focused on basic principles like kindness and sharing, lay the groundwork for more complex social learning in the future.
+These narratives, focused on basic principles like kindness and sharing, lay the groundwork for more complex social-emotional learning in the future.

 Implementing Social Stories in Educational Settings